Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 ## Introduction

-AMD Versal&trade; adaptive SoCs combine Scalar Engines, Adaptable Engines, and Intelligent Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
+Versal™ adaptive SoCs combine programmable logic (PL), processing system (PS), and AI Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
+The hardware and software are targeted for programming and optimization by data scientists and software and hardware developers.
+A host of tools, software, libraries, IP, middleware, and frameworks enable Versal adaptive SoCs to support all industry-standard design flows.

 This tutorial demonstrates creating a system design running on the AI Engine, PS, and Programmable Logic (PL).
 The AI Engine domain contains a simple graph consisting of three kernels.
 These kernels are connected by both windows and streams.
 The PL domain contains data movers that provide input and capture output from the AI Engine.
 The PS domain contains a host application that controls the entire system.
 You will validate the design running on these heterogeneous domains by first emulating the hardware and then running on actual hardware.